401 - Introduction to Experimental Oncology

 715 - Ethics in Science

 Semester II; 1 credit.
 A review and discussion of the fundamentals of good scientific communication and ethical issues in science.
+Prerequisites: Graduate standing and consent of instructor.
 Instructor: Janet Mertz.

 725 - Readings in Cancer Biology

 Semester II; 2 credits.
 A review and discussion of the current literature on topics related to cancer biology.
 The emphasis is on the development of skills in data analysis and interpretation, proposal writing, and oral presentation.
-Open to first-year graduate students only.
-Instructors: varies.
+Prerequisites: Open to first-year graduate students only.
+Instructor: varies.

 901 - Student Seminar

 Semesters I and II; 1 credit.
 Presentations of original research in areas related to viral oncology and cancer biology.
 To aid students in presentation of data.
-Prerequisites: Consent of instructor.
+Prerequisites: Graduate standing and consent of instructor.
 Instructor: varies.

 990 - Research